Layer

 256

-Get a list of all glyphs in the layer.
+Get the names of all glyphs in the layer.

 >>> layer.keys()